Jio Phone Users Get Rs. 297, Rs. 594 Long Term Validity Recharges Options

-Jio has launched new long-term recharge options for Jio Phone users.
+Jio has launched new long-term recharge options for the Jio Phone users.
 The new Rs.
 297 and Rs.
 594 prepaid Jio recharge plans are designed to offer "unlimited" data along with other benefits like complimentary subscription to Jio apps and SMS benefits.
 The development comes as an expansion of the Jio Phone Monsoon Hungama Offer that was launched last year.
 The Rs.
 297 and Rs.
-594 recharge options also sit in line with the existing Rs.
+594 Jio prepaid plans also sit in line with the existing Rs.
 49, Rs.
 99, and Rs.
 153 Jio Phone recharges that all are designed with 28 days of validity.
+New recharge plans come just days after Reliance Jio has unveiled several Kumbh-related features for the Jio Phone users.

 Under the Rs.
 297 recharge, Jio Phone users are provided with 0.5GB of high-speed data per day for 84 days.
 This brings a total of 42GB data throughout the 84-day validity.
 There will also be complimentary subscriptions to Jio apps.
 Further, Jio is offering 300 SMS messages.